poojaanbu0/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ## Algorithm

-1.Import the required libraries .
+1.Import the required libraries

-2.Read the data frame using pandas.
+2.Read the data frame using pandas

 3.Get the information regarding the null values present in the dataframe.